The Ultimate 5 Day Kauai Itinerary: a travel guide

-There are very few places that possess the sublime beauty that Kauai Hawaii has to offer.
+Looking for the ultimate Kauai Itinerary?
+Well, you’ve come to the right place!
+There are very few places that possess the sublime beauty that Kauai has to offer.
 It’s a true hidden gem filled with secluded beaches, geological wonders, and the bluest water I have ever seen.
 I firmly believe that Kauai needs to be experienced by everyone once in their lives!
-It completely exceeded all of our expectations so that’s why I created “The Ultimate Kauai Hawaii Travel Guide” to help make your trip even better when exploring this natural world wonder.
+It completely exceeded all of our expectations so that’s why I created “The Ultimate 5 Day Kauai Itinerary: a travel guide” to help you plan the perfect trip!

-Kauai Hawaii is known as one of the wettest places in the United States as well as all the Hawaiian Islands.
+Kauai is known as one of the wettest places in the United States as well as all the main Hawaiian Islands.
 Because of that, the weather can be tricky.
 Knowing the best time to visit is crucial.
-For the best time to visit Kauai, I would consider a trip from late April to November.
+For the best time to visit Kauai, I would consider a trip from late April to October.
 That way the chances of a dry temperature are greater.
-The rainy season begins in December and goes through March so just be aware of that when booking your travel.
+The rainy season begins in December and goes through March so just be aware of that when booking your travel!

 - You’ll need a car to experience Kauai and rental cars can cost about $50-70 a day.
 I recommend renting a Jeep with a detachable roof or a Mustang convertible!
 I always heard that the gas is more expensive in Hawaii but tbh it wasn’t much more than it was in Southern California.

 - There is only one main road on Kauai (Highway 56) and even though tourism has grown in Kauai, the roads did not – so be sure to be prepared for traffic at any time.